DeAmir/deamir.github.io/docs/redesign-verification.md

   number.
 - At 375 px, the Uncharted post has a 375 px document width (zero horizontal overflow), a collapsed TOC after navigation, and centered captions.
+- At 375 px, the mobile reader header becomes sticky at `top: 0`, displays the current Markdown heading, and shows a progress value that advanced from 10% at “A more informative formulation” to 97% at “Summary”.
+- Tapping the mobile reader header opens an independently scrolling TOC overlay;
+  selecting a section closes it, highlights that section with a background box, and places the heading below the sticky header.
+The behavior passed in both light and dark themes with zero horizontal overflow.
+- At 1280 px, the mobile summary and progress bar compute to `display: none`, while the complete sticky desktop TOC remains visible.
 - At desktop width, TOC section/subsection labels compute to 13 px and 12 px.
 - The active TOC box computes to `rgb(191, 219, 231)` in light mode and `rgb(49, 87, 90)` in dark mode.